2of/Miscellaneous-IT-Scripts/README.md

 ### EXO > Distribution Lists

-## usage
+## Create Dist lists from big spooky excel sheets:

 In a windows terminal with ps run:

-1. Connect-ExchangeOnline -UserPrincipalName "yourusername@somewhere.com" (likely will pop up an MS login SSO window, use an exchange shell authorisued ms account)
+1. Connect-ExchangeOnline -UserPrincipalName "yourusername@somewhere.com" (likely will pop up an MS login SSO window, use an exchange shell authorisued ms account, could be a script but aren't we all a bit lazy :) )

 2. Import-Module ExchangeOnlineManagement